 My Skin

-As mentioned in the Himalayan Charcoal mask review, my skin is currently combination I get pretty oily around my nose and am slightly dry on the cheeks at times but not flakey anywhere really.
+As mentioned in the Himalayan Charcoal mask review, my skin is currently combination; I get pretty oily around my nose and am slightly dry on the cheeks at times but not flakey anywhere really.
 My skin feels slightly tingly/stinging/sensitive when wearing masks.

 You can read further about my skin/skintone in my FAQs.